mroyme/terraform-provider-github/docs/resources/repository.md

 ### Read-Only

+- `all_custom_properties` (Map of String) All custom properties set on the repository, including those not managed by this resource.
 - `etag` (String)
 - `full_name` (String) A string of the form 'orgname/reponame'.
 - `git_clone_url` (String) URL that can be provided to 'git clone' to clone the repository anonymously via the git protocol.